fprimex/plac_ini/README.txt

 either the plac.annotations dectorator or Python 3's native annotations, then use plac_ini.call (rather than plac.call) to call your function.
-With plac_ini.call, you will also provide the path to a configuration file that can be used to set options.
+With plac_ini.call, you will also provide the path to a configuration file that can be used to set options and optionally a default INI section.

 Example: